mhsantos/rlcp/docs/design.md

 ## Storage

 Currently all information about users and jobs is stored in memory, but it can be later stored in key value stores, SQL databases or any other data structure implementing the following interface:

 ```
 // JobStore defines the methods persist and access job relevant data.
+type User struct {
+    email string
+    role  string // one of: general or readonly
+}

+type Job struct {
+    id string     // in UUID format
+    status string // one of: running, completed, errored or stopped
+}

 type JobStore interface {
 	  // GetUserId returns the UUID for the user matching the identifier on the request
-	GetUserId(identifier string) (string, bool)
+	  GetUser(email string) (User, bool)

-	// Authorized validates if the user requesting an operation on a job is the same that scheduled it
-	Authorized(userId, jobId string) bool

-	// Schedules a command for the user
+  	// Stores the Job details
-	ScheduleCommand(userId, command string)
+	  SaveJob(job *Job) error

-	// Gets the status and output for a Command.
+    // Get a Job
-	// When the command finishes executing and the Out channel is drained, the response is deleted from the storage.
-	GetResponse(userId, jobId string) (*Response, bool)

-	// Deletes the job from the storage
-	DeleteJob(userId, jobId string) bool
+    GetJob(jobId string) (*Job, error)
 }

-type Response struct {
-	Status string // pending, running, finished
-	Out    chan []byte
-}
 ```

-## Execution Manager

-The Execution Manager controls Job Queue and create Go routines to instantiate Executors to run the Jobs.

-Its purpose is to allow a client to schedule a job asynchronously, getting a Job Id right away, and get it processed later.
-It also controls the number of executors running, allowing a configuration between resources utilization latency.

 ## Executor

-The executor is the Go routine that will actually call the OS to run the command.
+On this context Executor is just a fancy name for a Go routine.

 Some commands like `pwd` may run completely and return the output instantly.
-Others, like `top` may not complete unless cancelled or errored.
-For those scenarios we can run multiple executors, to allow for parallel command execution.
+Others, like `tail -f server.log` may not complete unless cancelled or errored.
+For that reason the Server will schedule each command on a separate Go routine.

-This is the flow of actions for an executor:
+This is the flow of actions for an executor Go routine:

-1. takes a Job from the Job Queue (guarded by a mutex)
-1. uses the `os/exec` library to run the command on the OS
+1. the Executor uses the `os/exec` library to run the command on the OS
-1. creates a buffered channel listening to `stdout` and `stderr` and writes the output to `Job.Out`
+1. listen to the `stdout` and `stderr` pipes and writes the output to files on disk, following the strategy defined below.

-1. if the output fits in the buffered channel and the command completes, the executor will end this cycle and pick up the next Job
-1. if the output doesn't fit `Job.Out`, it will block.
-When the client queries for the Job response, they will stream what's already in the buffer plus what is being produced.
-1. that will continue indefinitely until the process finishes executing or the user Deletes it.
-1. a few tests/actions are needed here:
-    + when the buffer channel is full, what happens to `strout` if it keeps filling?
-    + we should either add a timeout or some other buffer like disk storage to avoid blocking the worker.
+## Coordination between the Output Writer and Readers

+One naive way to concurrently read and write of the output would be having the Executor writing to the disk and multiple readers in different Go routines reading form it.
+That would work, but the performance would cripple with multiple readers.

+To solve that problem we can implement a strategy with buffers and log files.

+For every command being executed we have:
+1. a `[]byte` buffer to store the temporary output from the command
+1. an integer counter, starting at 1 indicating how many log files we have.
+Let's call it `N`
+1. an OutputProcessor Go routine (we'll expand on it below)
+1. a pool of channels (`chan []byte`) for readers to receive the output.
+The channels must be buffered to prevent slow readers from impacting the performance
+1. files stored on the filesystem with the format `<uuid_[1..N]>.out`

+Instead of writing directly to disk, the Executor Go routine gets a lock on a `[]byte` buffer and append the output to it, until it is full.
+After it's full it will release the lock and wait for a new buffer to be available.

+A separate Go routine (the OutputProcessor mentioned above) waits for the lock to be available.
+Once acquired, it will:
+1. create a new buffer and pass it to the Executor, which will continue processing and appending to it
+1. write the contents of the old buffer to all the reader channels waiting
+1. create a new file on disk and write the contents to it
+1. increments the `N` counter
+1. gets back to wait for the lock on step 1.

+When a reader starts listening for a command output, it will:
+1. craete a read channel and add it to the pool of reader channels
+1. read the `N` counter
+1. read N files from disk, writing the contents to the the gRPC output stream
+1. listen to the read channel, writing every input that comes in to the gRPC output stream